interacthamid/airline-delay-analysis-powerbi/README.md

 ![Dashboard](Dashboard.png)

 📌 Overview
-This project analyzes Lufthansa flight delays and cancellations using Power BI.
-It focuses on identifying operational inefficiencies, delay patterns, and business optimization opportunities.
+This project analyzes Lufthansa flight delays and cancellations using Power BI to identify operational inefficiencies and optimization opportunities.

 🎯 Project Objectives
 •	Analyze flight delays and cancellations